We are committed to making our site accessible, inclusive and user friendly for everyone.

 What to do if you cannot access parts of this website

-If you need information on this website in a different format please email: Webmanager@slough.gov.uk
+If you need information on this website in a different format please email: Webmanager@slough.gov.uk (please use the directory to find contact details for other council services).

 We’ll consider your request and get back to you in 3 working days.